 There are many different types of employment contracts in Belgium.
-Below a short overview of the possible employment contracts is given.
-The most common one, especially through a PEO/EOR structure is a permanent contract.
-All the contracts must be in French, Dutch or German and the employer should also be able to provide a copy in English.
+The most common one, especially through a PEO/EOR structure in Belgium, is a permanent contract.
+All the contracts must be in French, Dutch or German, and the employer should also be able to provide a copy in English.

-- Permanent contracts/Open-ended contracts are for an indeterminate duration and the most common ones.
+- Permanent contracts/Open-ended contracts are for an indeterminate duration and are the most common ones.

 - Fixed-term contracts include a start and end date for the employee.